 You can reach me at .

-Dr Jonny Huck is a Lecturer in Geographical Information Science at the University of Manchester, specialising in geospatial software development.
+Dr Jonny Huck is a Lecturer in Geographical Information Science and Director of Admissions in the Department of Geography at the University of Manchester, specialising in geospatial software development.
 He has a BSc with First Class Honours in Geography from the Lancaster University, a MSc with Distinction in Geographical Information Systems from the University of Leeds, and a PhD in Geographical Information Science from Lancaster University.

 Jonny's areas of research interest include the representation of vague geographical entities in GIS and the application of new technologies to geographical problems, particularly in the context of healthcare and post-conflict societies.
 Amongst other things, he maintains the freely available Map-Me and Paper2GIS PPGIS platforms and the Shed Earth web tool for dating granite exposure.

 Prior to moving to academia, Jonny was the Technical Manager of a UK Wind Farm developer.
-He continues to operate his GIS consultancy Lune Geographic as well as maintaining business interests including a directorship of Flying Turtle Ltd. and the position of Technical Advisor to Roy Ferguson Consultancy Ltd. Jonny was honoured with a fellowship of Furness College at Lancaster University in 2016.
+He continues to operate his GIS consultancy Lune Geographic and software development company Flying Turtle Ltd. Jonny was honoured with a fellowship of Furness College at Lancaster University in 2016.

 Jonny is the chair of the Mapping: Culture and GIScience Research Group and GIS Lead for the interdisciplinary Digital Humanities group at the University of Manchester.
 He is a member of the GIS Research UK (GISRUK) National Steering Committee and was chair of the 25th GISRUK Conference, held in 2017 at The University of Manchester.
 He was awarded the University of Manchester 2018 Social Responsibility Award for Outstanding Contribution to Social Innovation for the #Huckathon project.